 So out we went to Custer, Mt.
 Rushmore, Black Hils etc.

-We cried, we laughed, we celebrated our son’s life and wished him well in the beyond.
-It was a very tough time, but healing in it’s own way.
+We cried, we laughed, we celebrated our son’s life a

 The solitude and peace sitting on a rock in the Badlands was very healing and soothing for us.